carbon-language/carbon-lang/lldb/docs/resources/test.rst

-QEMU can be used to test LLDB in an emulation environment in the absence of actual hardware. `QEMU based testing <https://lldb.llvm.org/use/qemu-testing.html>`_ page describes how to setup a emulation environment using QEMU helper scripts found under llvm-project/lldb/scripts/lldb-test-qemu.
+QEMU can be used to test LLDB in an emulation environment in the absence of actual hardware. `QEMU based testing <https://lldb.llvm.org/use/qemu-testing.html>`_ page describes how to setup an emulation environment using QEMU helper scripts found under llvm-project/lldb/scripts/lldb-test-qemu.
 These scripts currently work with Arm or AArch64, but support for other architectures can be added easily.